Spotted Lantern Fly Presentation- November 29, 2018 7pm-9pm

 - Promoted the importance of native plant species and provided tree planting and care instruction at June 2012 community event.

-- Convened meetings with stakeholders at high school, senior residential communities and township representative to coordinate future recycling events.
+- Convened meetings with stakeholders at high school, senior residential communities and township representatives to coordinate future recycling events (ongoing).

-- Provided educational outreach about recycling and Recyclebank Program.
+- Provided educational outreach pertaining to recycling and Recyclebank Program (ongoing).

-- Organize stormwater management event (April 20, 2013) to feature workshops, hands on activities, educational outreach and participation from local organizations
+- Sponsored a stormwater management community event in 2013 featuring workshops, hands-on-activities, educational outreach and participation from residents and local and regional organizations.

-- Establish Lower Gwynedd Township as an Audubon Society-designated Bird Town
+Established Lower Gwynedd Township as an Audubon Society-designated Bird Town in 2015.

 Like us on Facebook